-In the present study we have focused on the impact of changes of $z{rem}^S$ and $z{rem}^L$ on the equilibrium budget and fluxes in the ocean.
+In the present study we have focused on the impact of changes of z{rem}^{S} and z{rem}^{L} on the equilibrium budget and fluxes in the ocean.
 However, BPOP can be used to explore the effect of global changes in other physical or biogeochemical processes coupled to the biological pump dynamics.
 Aside from testing the robustness of our results, the sensitivity tests presented in subsection 5.1.3 serve also as a first exploration of the possibility to apply the model to these further studies.
 We discuss here a few examples of past changes that could be explored with the present model.

-Through Earth's history, variations in the distribution of continents and in the mean sea level height likely impacted the percentage of shelf sea area ( $\mathcal{P}{shelf}$ ) throughout the global ocean (Katz et al., 2007).
-Changes in climate and therefore in the mean temperature are expected to have affected both the air-sea gas exchange of oxygen (Schmidt number, $N{Sch}(T{mean})$ ) and vertical mixing (Mixvo) (Petit et al., 1999).
+- Through Earth's history, variations in the distribution of continents and in the mean sea level height likely 30 impacted the percentage of shelf sea area (\mathcal{P}{shelf}) throughout the global ocean (Katz et al., 2007).
+Changes in climate and therefore in the mean temperature are expected to have affected both the air-sea gas exchange of oxygen (Schmidt number, $N{Sch}(T{mean})$) and vertical mixing (Mix{vo}) (Petit et al., 1999).
 Reduced vertical mixing in warm periods is also expected to be relevant in the future because of global warming (Gruber et al., 2004).
-Changes in temperature are also known to impact biological activity directly, e.g., by increasing remineralization rates (rmr) (Laufkötter et al., 2017), and indirectly, e.g., affecting production and mortality rates through changes in the mixed layer depth (Polovina et al., 1995).
-Climatic shifts can also cause changes in the intensity of alongshore winds and therefore in the upwelling circulation (Sydeman et al., 2014).
-Lastly, the model can be used to test the impact of changes in the biogeochemical cycles, including shifts in the Redfield ratio as well as global changes in the P input (Pin) to the ocean (Reinhard et al., 2017; Filippelli, 2008).
+Changes in temperature are also known to impact biological activity directly, e.g., by increasing remineralization - 35 rates (rm_r) (Laufkötter et al., 2017), and indirectly, e.g., affecting production and mortality rates through changes in the mixed layer depth (Polovina et al., 1995).
+Lastly, climatic shifts can also cause changes in the intensity of alongshore winds and therefore in the upwelling circulation (Sydeman et al., 2014).